 On the West side of Trotternish at Balnacnoc near Uig, is the Fairy Glen - a Quirang-like landslip in miniature.

 The road winds around small round-topped grassy hills with lochans (ponds) in between which gives the glen an otherworldly feel.

-Skye has a long history involving the Fairys, most of which is related to Dunvegan Castle & their ‘Fairy Flag’.
-The Fairy Glen (much like the Fairy Pools in Glenbrittle) has no real legends or stories involving fairys that can be traced.
+Skye has a long history involving the fairies, most of which is related to Dunvegan Castle & their ‘Fairy Flag’.
+The Fairy Glen (much like the Fairy Pools in Glenbrittle) has no real legends nor stories involving fairies that can be traced.
 The simple fact is that the location is unusual so it has been given the nickname Fairy Glen.

 The Quiraing is a landslip on the eastern face of Meall Na Suiramach, the northernmost summit of the Trotternish Ridge.

 The whole of the ridge escarpment was formed by a great series of landslips - the Quiraing is the only part of the slip still moving & the road at its base, near Flodigarry, requires repairs each year.

 Parts of this distinctive landscape have earned particular names.
 The Needle is a jagged 37m high pinnacle, a remnant of land slipping.
 Northwest of it is the Table, a flat grassy area that has slipped down from the summit plateau, with vistas of the Torridon Hills & the mountains of Wester Ross.
 Southwest is the Prison, a pyramidal rocky peak which can look like a medieval keep when viewed from the right angle - the ascent of this is an airy scramble.

 Staffin is home to a couple of beaches.
 There are some good spots on the main bay if you are prepared to seek them out, but there is easier access to a small area of sand just before you get to the end of the road at Staffin Community Slipway.
 As well as the sea & sand you can find more dinosaur footprints like those at Duntulm.